Posts by Aaron Kauffman

 Read MoreMoving Together in Mission

-A few years ago while recovering from surgery I picked up a book gathering dust on my shelf called In His Image, written by Dr. Paul Brand (with the help of Philip Yancey).
-I’ve always been interested in science, so I found the combination of medical insight, missionary zeal and biblical wisdom to be fascinating and moving at the same time.
-It seemed especially fitting to read about how our bodily systems reflect the genius of the Creator while my own body healed.
+A few years ago while recovering from surgery I picked up a book gathering dust on my shelf called In His Image.
+I found the combination of medical insight, missionary zeal and biblical wisdom to be fascinating and moving at the same time, especially fitting to read while my own body healed.

 Read MoreInvest in God’s Harvest